Helpful tips on making your pool safer

 Garden beds and ground levels

 - remove surrounding garden beds from the fence

 - reduce the height of surrounding ground levels and garden beds

-- raise the barrier height to at least 1200 millimetres above the finished ground level.
+- raise the barrier height to at least 1200 millimetres above the finished ground level (permanent stable surface).

-- adjust the gate to ensure that it doesn't swing inwards towards the pool area
+- ensure that the gate doesn't swing inwards towards the pool area

 - install a striker or latch to make the gate self-latching

 - ensure the gate is self-closing and self-latching from any position without the use of a manual force